What’s the Difference? Subtitles for the Deaf and Hard of Hearing (SDH) v. Closed Captions

 What Are Subtitles for the Deaf and Hard of Hearing?

 So now that you know the similarities and differences of subtitles and closed captions, let’s add one more into the mix.
-SDH are subtitles in the source language of the video that also include important non-dialogue audio sound effects and speaker identification.
+SDH are subtitles which combine the information of both captions and subtitles.
+SDH can be in the source language of the video, as they include important non-dialogue audio sound effects and speaker identification.
 While normal subtitles assume the viewer can hear the audio but doesn’t know the spoken language, SDH assume that the viewer cannot hear the audio (like with captions).
-They are intended to emulate closed captions on media that does not support closed captions, such as digital connections like HDMI.
+In this case, SDH are intended to emulate closed captions on media that does not support closed captions, such as digital connections like HDMI.
+SDH can also be translated into foreign languages to make content accessible to the deaf and hard of hearing individuals who understand other languages.

 The Difference Between SDH and Closed Captions